NickGrunert/master-thesis/modules/ndsm_analysis.typ

     While this in itself is relatively simple, @fig:surface_separation shows further improvements on this.
     Generally speaking, they are failsafes to prevent the algorithm from connecting surfaces on loose connections due to the edges having minor error.
     This is done by categorizing pixel touching edges as edge-pixel and separating surfaces which were only connecting through such.
-    There were attempts to use erosion and dilation to achieve this, but they were not successful, as they lead to the algorithm not being able to detect thin roof parts.
+    There were attempts to apply morpholigcal operations such as erosion and dilation @MorphologicalOperator to achieve this, but they were not successful, as they lead to the algorithm not being able to detect thin roof parts.
     Simply put, no matter how small for example the erosion kernel was, it would always lead to too many pixels being lost, meaning in turn small or thin parts of the roof would be filtered out, due to the small image size.
     As this was not satisfying, the current approach of pixel categorization was developed, as it also simplifies re-adding the removed pixel.